jeandersonbc/builder-diff/README.md

 An important task in the build cycle is compiling and packing artifacts.
 To ensure that both builders produce the same output, this script performs a recursive diff and shows the differences between the targets.
-This scripts helps the developer to identify and fix issues that may occur when migrating to a different builder.
+This script helps the developer to identify and fix issues that may occur when migrating to a different builder.